 As discussed earlier, Mashpee has zoned five percent of its land for commercial or industrial use, an area equal to 735 acres.
 Of this area, forty-five percent remains vacant (approx. 300 acres).
-In the Project Areas of this project (i.e. excluding the major commercial center of Mashpee (Mashpee Commons, South Cape Village and Deer
+In the Project Areas (i.e. excluding the major commercial center of Mashpee (Mashpee Commons, South Cape Village and Deer Crossing)), there are 31 acres of undeveloped commercial land remaining and 120 acres of undeveloped industrial land.
+This represents all of the remaining industrial land in Mashpee and 14.5% of the undeveloped commercially zoned land (the remaining 85.5% of undeveloped commercial land is within Mashpee Commons).
+Additional development potential could also exist on properties that are "under-developed", meaning parcels that may be redeveloped more intensively than currently.
+Thus, there is an adequate supply and appropriately zoned land available in Mashpee for additional commercial and industrial development.

 Table E: Non-residential Vacant Land

-Vacant and Commercially zoned Vacant and Industrially zoned
+Vacant and Commercially zoned (acres) Vacant and Industrially zoned (acres)

 Executive Park 0 47

 Route 28 East 4 0

 Route 130 25 73

 John's Pond 2 0

 Other Areas 183 0

 Total 214 120